survivejs/react-book/manuscript/08_styling_react.md

 # Styling React

-Traditionally web pages have been split up in markup (ie. HTML), styling (ie. CSS) and logic (ie. JavaScript).
+Traditionally web pages have been split up in markup (e.g. HTML), styling (e.g. CSS) and logic (e.g. JavaScript).
 Even though this sounds simple in practice there are overlaps.
 You might trigger CSS animations through JavaScript.
 As seen earlier React provides a component oriented way of development.
 This in turn allows us to question some of our earlier beliefs.

 I will show you how to style our application the traditional way and then discuss some more advanced alternatives you might want to consider.
 With React things are still in bit of a flux and we're still figuring out the best ways to deal with styling.
 Some patterns have begun to emerge, however.
 Perhaps some of the ideas will stick.

 ## Old School Styling

 The old school approach to styling was just to sprinkle some ids and classes around, set up some rules and hope for the best.
 Although this can work up to an extent it gets more complicated as development goes on.
 By default everything is global in CSS.
-Furthermore nesting definitions (ie. `.main .sidebar .button`) creates implicit logic to your styling.
+Furthermore nesting definitions (e.g. `.main .sidebar .button`) creates implicit logic to your styling.

 ### webpack Configuration for Vanilla CSS